What Is Collision Coverage and How Does It Work?

 - Your credit score: In most states, poor credit can raise your premium considerably

-Nationally, full coverage auto insurance (which includes collision) averaged around $2,144 per year in 2025 — but collision itself typically represents roughly 25–40% of that total depending on your deductible and profile.
+Nationally, full coverage auto insurance averages approximately $2,101–$2,697 per year in 2026 — but collision itself typically represents roughly 25–40% of that total depending on your deductible and profile.
+If you're financing vs. owning your car, this cost difference matters a great deal to your overall insurance budget.

 Frequently Asked Questions